kevin-crook-ucb/ucb_w205_crook_supplement/2018_Fall/synch_session_commands/assignment_08_notes.md

+### Assignment 8 notes for unrolling the nested json

+When using csv files, the structure is always flat with no nested structure, so it's very easy to load into a spark data frame and impose a schema on read (registering as a temp table) and using spark SQL to query the spark data frame.

+When using json files, the ease of use depends on the structure.
+There are three options:

+* json is flat - just as easy as csv to impose schema on read and use spark SQL to query the data frame.

+* json is nested, but no multi-value (no nested lists) - we can impose schema and TBD

+For assignment 8, the json assessments file has a fairly complicated nested json structure

 for assignment 8, a lot of students seem to be having issues querying into the nested structure of the json for the assessments

 here is an example query that will work: